ninja7v/Traffic-Simulator/README.md

 - [List](https://www.cplusplus.com/reference/list/list/)
 - [Time](https://www.cplusplus.com/reference/ctime/time/)

-To execute it, set the all the files in the same folder, compile the _Main.cpp_ file and run it.
+The easyest way to execute the program is with Visual Studio: open the .sln file and hit F5!

-After launching the program, a window pops up with a default case.
+After launching the program, a window pops up with a random case.

 ## ⚙️Parameters
 ### 🕸Network